We stayed at Phi Phi Village for five days and it was not

 scene I have ever witnessed.

-Unfortunately, no under-water camera at the time but here are a
+Unfortunately, no under-water camera at the time, but here is a

 few that looked like what we saw!